Skip to content

 In addition to declaring the arguments themselves, Rad also allows you to declare constraints on those arguments, such as what kinds of values are valid.

-By doing this in the args block, Rad can use this information to validate input for you, and automatically include in the information in your script's usage string.
+By doing this in the args block, Rad can use this information to validate input for you, and automatically include the information in your script's usage string.

 If a user gives an input which doesn't meet one of the listed constraints, Rad will print: